Skip to footer content

 C# LINQ Distinct (How It Works For Developers)

-Language-integrated query (LINQ), a potent language feature in C#, enables programmers to create clear, expressive searches for a variety of data sources.
-This post will discuss the use of IronPDF, a flexible C# library for working with PDF documents, using LINQ's Distinct function.
-We will show how this combination may make the process of creating unique papers from a collection easier.
+Language-integrated query (LINQ), a potent language feature in C#, enables programmers to create clear, expressive queries for a variety of data sources.
+This post will discuss the use of IronPDF, a versatile C# library for working with PDF documents, using LINQ's Distinct function.
+We will show how this combination may make the process of creating unique documents from a collection easier.
 In this article, we are going to learn about the C# LINQ distinct function with IronPDF.

 1. Create a new console project.